sajibcse68/MyDailyLearn/javascript/redux/redux-saga.md

 ### What are Channel

-- `Action Channel` buffer actions to be processed one at a time
+- `Action Channel` create a buffer for actions and to be processed one at a time
-- `Event Channel` connects app to outside event sources
+- `Event Channel` can emit take-friendly actions from non-promise based outside sources
-- `Channel` can communicate between two sagas
+- `Generic Channel` can allow for communication between two sagas

 ### Action Channels